Criminal activity may reported to the Office of Campus Safety through several avenues:

 4. By using the Silent Witness Program established by the Office of Campus Safety.
 This is a program where by a person can report incidents, suspicious behavior or a crime with total anonymity.
-The Office of Campus Safety strongly encourages everyone to please contact us in person to report any kind of situation that has occured on campus.
+The Office of Campus Safety strongly encourages everyone to please contact us in person to report any kind of situation that has occurred on campus.
 If, however, a student feels uncomfortable , they now have a place to still report the situation in a timely fashion, as opposed to waiting to report something because they are afraid to come forward.

 When reporting criminal activity, the complainant may do so anonymously; however, it is important to keep in mind that in order for proper adjudication of the alleged activity witnesses may be required.
 In the case of sexual assault, either forcible or non-forcible, if the complainant is the alleged victim and the complainant/victim wishes to remain anonymous, a waiver must be signed and dated by the complainant.
 It must be made clear that Ohio Revised Code 2921.22 requires notification of law enforcement officials: No person, knowing that a felony has been or is being committed shall knowingly fail to report such information to law enforcement officials.